-Classroom and Laboratory Sessions:
+Classroom:

-- Students are expected to be in class on time and attend the entire class and/or lab. - A student in a nursing class must attend a minimum of 90 percent of class and 90 percent of lab. - A tardy is defined as arriving within the first fifteen (15) minutes after the beginning of the class or lab.
-Any three tardies to class/lab will constitute one hour of class/lab absence. - Students leaving class early will be counted absent for any missed time. - Students will be automatically withdrawn from the course(s) when absent for more than 10% of the class/lab if prior to the last date for withdrawal.
+- Students are expected to be in class on time and attend the entire class. - A student in a nursing class must attend a minimum of 80 percent of class time. - A tardy is defined as arriving within the first fifteen (15) minutes after the beginning of the class.
+Any three tardies to class will constitute one hour of class absence. - Students leaving class early will be counted absent for any missed time. - Students will be automatically withdrawn from the course(s) when absent for more than 20% of the class if prior to the last date for withdrawal.
 If after the withdrawal date, a "D" will be assigned as the course grade and the student will not be able to progress to the subsequent nursing course.

-[Note: All missed class time will count toward the 10%.]
+[Note: All missed class time will count toward the 20%.]